browserengineering/book/book/animations.md

 In essence, we've moved a `saveLayer` command from the `raster` stage to the `draw` stage of the pipeline.

-So we're sort of implementing a way to "subtrees of the display list" into different surfaces.
+In a way, we're implementing a way to put "subtrees of the display list" into different surfaces.
 But it's not quite just subtrees, because multiple nested DOM nodes could be simultaneously animating, and we can't put the same subtree in two different surfaces.
+We *could* potentially handle cases like this by making a tree of `skia.Surface` object.
+But it turns out that that approach pgets quite complicated when you get into the details.^[We'll cover one of these details---overlap testing---later in the chapter.
+There are many more in a real browser.]
-Instead, we think of the display list as a flat list of "leaf" *paint commands* like `DrawText`, but arranged into groups by a tree of visual effects.
-Our task will be to figure out a way to put each paint command into exactly one surface, such that every animated visual effect happens during `draw` and not `raster`, while at the same time minimizing the number of such surfaces.
-(Multiple paint commands will be put in the same surface if possible.)

-Each paint command can be drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
+Instead, think of the display list as a flat list of "leaf" *paint commands* like `DrawText`.^[The tree of visual effects is applied to some of those paint commands, but ignore that for now and focus on the paint commands.]
+Each paint command can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
 Thus the tuple `(paint command, ancestor effects)` suffices to describe that paint command in isolation.

 We'll call this tuple a *paint chunk*.
 Here is how to generate all the paint chunks from a display list:

 ``` {.python}
 def display_list_to_paint_chunks(